 The Index of Self-Esteem is designed to measure the severity of problems with self-esteem.
 Scores range from 0 to 100 where higher scores indicate greater problems with self-esteem.
 Because depression and low self-esteem tend to correlate highly with one another, the GCS scale should be administered to clients who have large ISE scores in order to evaluate the severity of the probable depressive reaction.
 However, these scales measure two different problems and must not be used as substitutes for one another.
 This assessment scale can be administered via computer at https://waseasy.walmyr.com.View Sample

 |Author(s):||Walter W. Hudson|

 |Price:||$25.00 per pad (50 copies)|

-The ICS is designed to measure the severity of problems with personal stress.
+The IAI is designed to measure the severity of problems with alcohol abuse.

-The CAS is designed to measure the severity of problems with phobic anxiety.
+The GCS is designed to measure the severity of non-psychotic depression.

 The IHP/IAH is designed to measure the level of homophobia.